cerndb/coding-standards/README.md

 # coding-standards
 Miscelenaeous coding standards or support files to use in IT-DB projects

+## Git
+For the moment you can find [[here][git/INFO.MD]] a list of git configurations parameters and conventions expected to be followed when submiting code to the DB On Demand related repositories.

 ## Java
 Currently you can find here a couple of configuration files for checkstyle, following both Sun Microsystems and Google coding practices.